Selburose: History

 The design now known as the selburose has a long history.
 It appears in textiles across European history, and in knitting pattern books from Italy, France, Switzerland and Germany in the 16th to 18th century.
 It appears to combine designs of Islamic and Christian tradition based on Coptic and Byzantine art, or even the Sumerian Star of Ishtar.
 In Norway, the pattern was already in use prior to 1857 on sweaters from Western Norway based on Danish designs.

-Marit Guldsetbrua Emstad (born 1841), a girl from Selbu, popularized the design in 1857 when she knitted three pairs of mittens with an eight-petalled rose design (åttebladrose) and brought them to church.
+Marit Guldsetbrua Emstad (born 1841), a young woman from Selbu, popularized the design in 1857 when she knitted three pairs of mittens with an eight-petalled rose design (åttebladrose) and took them to church.
 She may have been inspired by stockings knitted by Marit Sessenggjerdet, a woman working for the same employer.
 The design became immediately popular in Selbu.
 The Norwegian Arts and Craft Club (Husflidslag) spread the selburose mitten fad across the country after 1910.
-By the 1930s, 100,000 pairs were made in Selbu every year, and by 1960, much of the town's economy depended on the trade.
+By the 1930s, 100,000 pairs were made in Selbu every year.
+By 1960, much of the town's economy depended on the trade.